Owanesh/ETH2324/docs/REPORT.md

 # Privilege escalation
 Once remote access has been obtained, the penetration tester can look to escalate privileges in order to completely exploit the machine and gather all kinds of information they were not supposed to.

-As instructed, there are three different ways to achieve privilege escalation
+As instructed, there are three different ways to achieve privilege escalation:

 ## 🟢 Easy path
 In the home directory of the *saltbae* user there is a C executable called `shadow-butchers-client` that is used by the people hosting the website to connect to a *super secret black market* for buying meat!
 This executable has the SETUID bit set and is owned by the root user.
 It also presents the following features: